enonic/old-xp-doc/doc/getstarted/installation/java.rst

  javac -version

-This should produce a responce such as: "javac 1.8.0_60"
+This should produce a response such as: "javac 1.8.0_60"

 Having problems with your existing Java installation?
 Check out our :ref:`troubleshooting_java` documentation.